Global regularity of three dimensional density patch for inhomogeneous incompressible viscous flow: Introduction

 \section{Introduction}

-We consider the following inhomogeneous incompressible three dimensional Navier-Stokes equations:
+We consider the following inhomogeneous incompressible 3-D Navier-Stokes equations:

 where $\rho\in\R^+,$ $v\in\R^3$ and $\pi\in\R$ stand for the density, velocity field and pressure of the fluid respectively.
 System \eqref{1.1} describes an incompressible fluid with variable density.
-Basic examples are mixture of incompressible and non reactant flows, blood flows, models of rivers, fluids containing a melted substance, etc.
+Basic examples are mixture of incompressible and non reactant flows, models of rivers, fluids containing a melted substance, etc.

-The existence and uniqueness issues of the solutions of \eqref{1.1} have been studied by numerous mathematicians.
-We just cite here among many others \cite{AKM,Lions96, Simon} for the construction of the weak solutions of \eqref{1.1}, and the works \cite{AP,AKM,CK,D1,LS} for the wellposedness result for the strong solutions.
-Recently progresses have been made: the smallness condition on the density fluctuation was successfully removed in e.g. \cite{AGZ2, CHW}, the small jump of the density across some interface was permitted in e.g. \cite{DM12, HPZ} and in the energy framework, \cite{PZZ} considered the positive density which is only assumed to be bounded from up and below.
+The existence and uniqueness issues of the solutions of \eqref{1.1} have been studied extensively.
+We just cite here among many others \cite{AKM,Lions96, Simon} for the construction of the weak solutions of \eqref{1.1}, and the works \cite{AP,AKM,CK,D1, LS} for the wellposedness results for the strong solutions.
+Recently progresses have been made: the smallness conditions on the density fluctuation was successfully removed in e.g. \cite{AGZ2, Danchin04'}, a small jump of the density function across some interface was permitted in e.g. \cite{DM12, HPZ}, and in the energy framework, \cite{PZZ} considered the positive density which is only assumed to be bounded from up and below.

 In \cite{Lions96} P.-L. Lions proposed the following density patch problem: if the initial density $\rho_0=\mathbf{1}_D$ for some smooth domain $D$, then whether or not the boundary regularity of $D$ will persist by time evolution?
-In \cite{LZ, LZ2}, the first author and P. Zhang considered this density patch problem in space dimension two, away from vacuum.
+There are many recent progresses toward this problem: Danchin-Mucha \cite{DM17} propagated the $C^{1,\alpha}$ boundary regularity in the presence of vacuum.
+See \cite{Gancedo, DZ} for the propagation results of the lower-order H\"older boundary regularity.
+In \cite{LZ, LZ2}, the first author and P. Zhang considered this density patch problem with the boundary of any high-order regularity, in space dimension two, away from vacuum.
 More precisely in \cite{LZ}, the initial density $\rho_0$ is taken of the following form